Comprehensive Guide: Military Tire Applications

 • Bolt-Together Rims: These rims are akin to split rims, but they are fastened together with bolts.
 This design makes tire changes and maintenance easier in the field.

 Military vehicles rely on these durable and versatile rim options to perform well under tough conditions.
-Choosing the right rim type ensures the tire fits correctly, holds air pressure, and supports the vehicle’s weight effectively.
+Choosing the right military rims and tires ensures the tire fits correctly, holds air pressure, and supports the vehicle’s weight effectively.

 C. Tire Rings